 If you are interested in an astronomy PhD in Edinburgh, start here.
 We offer a series of possible projects, in which PhD candidates can express interest.
-The offered projects for 2020 entry can be found here.
-I am offering a project on extreme quasar variability, which could be run with a data science flavour.
+The offered projects for 2022 entry can be found here.
+The deadline has now passed, but you can get a flavour of what might be on offer next year.
+I offered a project on extreme quasar variability, which could be run with a data science flavour.
 You can read a little more about PhD research with me on the PhD page .

 Together with Catherine Heymans, I developed a MOOC (Massive Open Online Course), called Astrotech: The Science and Technology Behind Astronomical Discovery.
 This originally ran in two sessions in 2014 and 2015, with around 36,000 students participating.
 Since 2016 it has run continuously in “on demand” mode.

 It is a little bit different from other Astronomy MOOCs around the world, in that it is about the technology as well as the science – i.e. it tries to answer the question “how do they know that?”.
 It is meant to be accessible to anyone – so give it a go!
 You can start the course by clicking the link above.